 - Glassdoor has 55 million monthly visitors

-- Glassdoor has more than 1.7 million employees
+- Glassdoor has more than 1.7 million employers on the platform

 - It has received more than 3000 reviews